Skip to content

 Can I afford a tuition payment plan?

-How do I pay for my monthly tuition with a payment plan?
+How do I pay my monthly tuition with a payment plan?

 Where can I find tuition payment plan resources?

-Your college will have information on their specific tuition payment plan options on their website.
-Be sure to speak with your school if you have any questions.
+Information on your school’s specific tuition payment plan options can be found on their website.
+Contact your school directly if you have questions.

 Find a Student Loan to Bridge the Gap

-When you need help covering the cost of college after scholarships and other forms of financial aid, student loans can help.
+When you need help covering remaining costs after scholarships and other aid, student loans can help.